CaskAle/iot-workshop/README.md

     20. Now, connect the output of the two delay nodes and the final switch connection (joystick topic) to the debug node.
 Note: You can have several nodes connecting to a single connection point on another node.
     21. Redeploy the application by once again clicking deploy and you should see a dramatic decrease in the number of messages received.
 Note: You will only see joystick topics when you actually use the Sense Hat joystick.
 For that reason, there is no need to delay them like the other topics.
     22. Finally, it is time to send these messages to your IoT Platform service so that they can be accessed from your Bluemix application.
-For this, you will need to pull three Watson IoT output nodes into your workspace and position them to the right of your delay nodes.
+For this, you will need to pull three Internet of Things output nodes into your workspace and position them to the right of your delay nodes.
     23. Each IoT node will send a separate event type to the IoT Platform service.
 You will need to configure them by opening settings and configuring as follows:

     • Because we defined the Raspberry Pi as a Gateway device, you need to connect as a Gateway.